jeje12247/jeje12247/README.md

 - :mortar_board: Bachelor of Computer Software Science
 - :pencil2: Educational student of Employment Academy (for 5 months)
 -  :swimming_woman: I enjoy swimming, reading books. :book:
+- :bulb: It's fun to develop what I want, and I hope to see the web I made used by the public.